Leignitz

 Leo's troops, two units of Grenzers, a battery, a line infantry unit and two grenadier units appear in the woods.
 The Prussians had been moving to counter the Austrian cavalry's forray down the road on the opposide side of the table.
 But they had left a number of their own cavalry in place on the plateau.

+The Prussian cavalry, the troops best able to react to a change are seen heading toward Leo's Austrians (the white flags in the distance).
 Scott's Grenadier unit remains in the town center while Mike's infantry enters the town and prepares to move into the section of town closest to the Austrians.

 It is now daylight with full visability.
 We had just two turns of limited visability.
 Fredrick ponders the view from the top of the plateau.